 |Grandview Park||Willow Lane Park|

 Central Park has two rinks with a supervised warming house open evening and weekend hours.
 It also features a sledding hill.
-4 rinks are maintained for hockey.
+Four rinks are maintained for hockey.
 See the city’s Winter Activities PDF for more information.

 |College Park||Willowstone Park|